instructure/instructure-ui/docs/guides/accessing-the-dom.md

 }
 ```

-Example usage where it would generate an error without the `ref` property:
+Example usage on how you should do it:

 ```js
 ---